microsoft/netperf/docs/machines.md

 Just make sure to select all network adapters available on the host in the wizard.
 You should leave all others options to their default values.

+**Set Secure Boot To Off**
+Once you have downloaded and setup your VM on hyper-V, you need to turn secure boot off in the hyper-V settings.

 #### OS Deployment

 The easiest way to automate machine deployment is via `WorkflowCommandLine.exe`, which you need to install (installed automatically in Program Files if you have WTT Studio).